Velocidex/velociraptor-docs/content/knowledge_base/tips/deploying_in_agentless_mode.md

 {{% notice warning "Temporary locations" %}}

-On Linux /tmp is cleaned up by a service, which gets trigered on shutdown.
+On Linux /tmp is cleaned up by a service, which gets triggered on shutdown.
-You wil ned to arrange for the Velociraptor binary and configuration file to be transferred again if the host rebots.
+You will need to arrange for the Velociraptor binary and configuration file to be transferred again if the host reboots.

 {{% /notice %}}